Byont-Ventures/hackathon/backend/README.md

 You might have noticed that the `require()` statements have been moved below the `mint()` function into a `modifier`.
 Modifiers are code snippets that you can add to a function.
 When someone calls the function, these code snippets will run beforehand.
 Therefore, moving your `require()` statements to a modifier makes sense.
 It makes your code a bit more reusable, too, since you can now just put the modifier on any function to which you wish to apply the same logic.

-> **Note**: Modifiers are not mandatory, but they are a good practice.
+> **Note**: Modifiers are not mandatory but are a good practice.
 Read more about modifiers [here](https://medium.com/coinmonks/solidity-tutorial-all-about-modifiers-a86cf81c14cb).

 An example of modifiers is the [Ownable](https://docs.openzeppelin.com/contracts/4.x/access-control) library by OpenZeppelin.
 After importing this library, you can access the `onlyOwner` modifier.
 By default, the deployer of the contract will initially be the owner.
 Therefore, `onlyOwner` is an excellent modifier for functions that need administrative privileges, such as withdrawing funds or setting essential variables such as base URI.